brackeen/glfm/README.md

 * Gamepad / MFi controller input.

 ## Caveats
+* GLFM is not thread-safe.
+All GLFM functions must be called on the main thread (that is, from `glfm_main` or from the callback functions).
 * Key input on iOS is not ideal.
 Using the keyboard (on an iOS device via Bluetooth keyboard or on the simulator via a Mac's keyboard), only a few keys are detected (arrows, enter, space, escape).
 Also, only key press events can be detected, but not key repeat or key release events.
 * Orientation lock probably doesn't work on HTML5.